jacobkap/crimebythenumbers/docs/pdf-tables.md

 ## Scraping the first table

-We've now seen all four of the tables we want to scrape in this data so we can begin the process of actually scraping them.
+We've now seen all four of the tables that we want to scrape so we can begin the process of actually scraping them.
 Note that each table is similar (particularly Tables 1-3), meaning we can reuse code to scrape as well as clean the data.
 That means that we will want to write some functions to make our work easier and avoid copy and pasting code three times.
 As earlier, we will use the `pdf_text()` function from the `pdftools` package to scrape the PDFs.

 ```r